hafez-22/Analytics-Dashboard-Portfolio/README.md

 **Reduce returns proactively** — improve descriptions and QC for Egg Protein and Whey Protein before January and May.

 **Reactivate inactive customers** — target the 66 zero-order accounts with personalized campaigns and first-order incentives.

-**Expand in Southwest and Canada** — both regions show strong profit with room to grow through added distribution.

 **Improve retention** — introduce loyalty programs to push customers beyond the 4–8 order plateau and increase AOV.